graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 serializing objects to and from `string` values.
 For the `GraphQL.SystemTextJson` and `GraphQL.NewtonsoftJson` libraries, these serialize and deserialize to JSON strings.

+### 6. More strict behavior of FloatGraphType for special values

+This is a spec-compliance issue (bug fix), the spec says that:

+> Non-finite floating-point internal values (NaN and Infinity) cannot be
+> coerced to Float and must raise a field error.

 ## Breaking Changes

 ### 1. UnhandledExceptionDelegate